-If you live within Ensign School boundaries, you should register your child on the above date.
+If you live within Ensign School boundaries, you should register your child around July 15th, date TBD.

 How old does my child need to be to enter Kindergarten?